 I have cribbed an excellent recipe from azcookbook.com, with two minor tweaks – I use a blend of hazelnut and walnut and I add a touch of Frangelico, the hazelnut liqueur, to my filling.

-This is a great recipe that will wow your friends and family, Citizens – just get some help from them in the kitchen when you make it, it’s the Azeri way!
+This is a great recipe that will wow your friends and family, Citizens – it’s the Azeri way!